Are the Olympics cancelled? Japan official's comments sow doubts | Politics

 "If it seems impossible (to host the Olympics) any more, then we have to stop it, decisively," Toshihiro Nikai, secretary-general of the Liberal Democratic Party, said in comments to broadcaster TBS.
 Cancellation is "of course" an option, he said, adding: "If the Olympics were to spread infection, then what are the Olympics for?"

-"If this person says it, Olympics cancellation looks like a reality," tweeted @marumaru_clm about Nikai, who is a key backer of Prime Minister Yoshihide Suga and is known for his frank comments.
+"If this person says it, Olympics cancellation looks like a reality," tweeted @marumaru_clm in reference to Nikai, who is a key backer of Prime Minister Yoshihide Suga and is known for his frank comments.
 "Yay!
 This is great!
 Finally, it's cancelled, cancelled, cancelled!" tweeted another user, @haruha3156.

 Nikai later issued a written statement to explain his stance.
 "I want the Tokyo Olympics and Paralympics to succeed," the statement said.
 "At the same time, to the question of whether we would host the (Games) no matter what, that is not the case.
 That's what I meant by my comments."